How to write an seo-optimized article that can rank in Google?

 3. Write about topics that a lot of people want to know about

-If you write a great article about why an average family has 1 or more salt racks you can easily rank.
+If you write a great article about why an average family has one or more pepper and salt racks, you can easily rank.
 But don't expect many visitors because few people are looking for this.
 Who wants to know?

-If you want to score high in Google with a topic that a lot of people are looking for, you'll have to take a topic that a lot of people are interested in.
+If you want to rank high in Google with a topic that a lot of people are looking for, you'll have to take a topic that a lot of people are interested in.

 The content of other findable articles